Volume Area Dihedral Angle Reporter: Calculation of Amino Acid Residue Volume

 Because of the van der Waals force, atoms occupy space, which prevents other atoms from passing through each other.
 This 3D space or volume is called the excluded volume.
 Excluded volume is defined as the volume occupied by an atom or residue as determined by its atomic radii and its nearest neighbors.
 Excluded volume it is typically given in units of cubic Angstroms.
 In VADAR the excluded volume for each amino acid residue is listed under two different column headers: RES VOL (residue volume) and FRAC VOL (fractional volume).
-Residue volume is presented in cubic Angstraoms and calculated using the Vornoi polyhedra algorithm that was first introduced by Dr. Frederic Richards.
+Residue volume is presented in cubic Angstraoms and calculated using the Voronoi polyhedra algorithm that was first introduced by Dr. Frederic Richards.
 In VADAR the number listed under the RES VOL header corresponds to the excluded volume (in cubic Angstroms) while the value under the FRAC VOL header corresponds to the fractional volume (which ranges from 0 to 1.0 or more).
 If a protein is efficiently packed, all of its residues should have fractional volumes close to 1.0 (+/- 0.1).
 In certain circumstances, if an amino acid residue is located in an interior cavity (or it has been placed improperly through poor refinement) it could have a fractional volume greater than 1.20.
 An amino acid residue located in a compressed region or a poorly refined region will have a fractional volume less than 0.80.
 Structural biologists often use excluded volume to help them find cavities, water-binding pockets, unexpected atomic overlaps or to identify problem areas in a protein structure.
 High quality protein structures should have relatively few residues with fractional volumes greater than 1.20 or less than 0.80.